Shirlene Scanlan – CREEC Volunteer

 My career in nursing spanned 42 years and as I approached retirement, I began considering my options in voluntary work.

 I have always loved the outdoors and have taken a keen interest in environmental issues, and felt that I wanted to work with children and the environment.
 Children are the future custodians of our Earth and education is the most important way to encourage children and their families to care for the environment.
 I came across CREEC after a visit to the cafe.
-On investigation I realized that becoming a volunteer at CREEC would fit my brief perfectly.
+On investigation I realised that becoming a volunteer at CREEC would fit my brief perfectly.

 My role at CREEC is many and varied and has evolved over the years.
 I have escorted children on bird watching excursions, participated in both Earth Day and Science Expo, and other community events, created educational tools, supported my colleagues, forged great friendships and learnt a lot about our beautiful Canning River Regional Park (CRRP).

 My favourite activity is preparing educational displays for our public gallery.
 My aim is that our visitors enjoy the displays and take home some message, be it about our native flora or fauna, or some current environmental topic.

 I like that I am part of a team that promotes sustainability and community and that my place of work, CREEC, is in such a beautiful setting.
 The CRRP is my favourite place in the metro area.
 I think that sums up why I continue to be so enthusiastic about the best job I have ever had.

 Willetton Uniting Church Volunteers - L-R Dorothy Jackson, Mary Baggett, Phyllis Muller, Sophia Hayhurst.
 Lyn Waterhouse (absent)